Well kill: Principles

 Where γ is the weight density.
 Weight density may also be described as the pressure gradient because it directly determines how much extra pressure will be added by increasing depth of the column of fluid.

 The objective of a well kill operation is to make the pressure at the bottom of the kill fluid equal (or slightly higher) compared to the pressure of the reservoir fluids.

 Example

 The pressure of the reservoir fluids at the bottom of the hole is 38 MPa.
-We have a kill fluid with a weight density of 16 kN.m^{−3}.
+We have a kill fluid with a weight density of 16 kNm^{−3}.
 What will need to be the height of the hydrostatic head in order to kill the well?